AmrAyman-G/AmrAyman-G/README.md

 - 👋 Hi, I’m @AmrAyman-G
-- 👀 I’m interested in software development and computer science in general
+- 👀 I’m interested in software development especially mobile app development
-- 🌱 I’m currently learning ios development
+- 🌱 I’m currently working as a react native developer
 - 📫 How to reach me : linkedin.com/in/amr-ayman-257293234
 <!-- - 💞️ I’m looking to collaborate on ... -->